efrecon/pgbackup/README.md

-    -d destination  Directory where to place (and rotate) compressed copies, default to current dir -k keep         Number of compressed copies to keep, defaults to empty, meaning all -c level        Compression level, defaults to 0, meaning no compression -p password     Password for compressed archive, only when zip available -t command      Command to execute once done, path to copy will be passed as an argument
+    -d destination  Directory where to place (and rotate) compressed copies, default to current dir -k keep         Number of compressed copies to keep, defaults to empty, meaning all -c level        Compression level, defaults to 0, meaning no compression -w password     Password for compressed archive, only when zip available -W path         Same as -w, but read content of password from file instead -t command      Command to execute once done, path to copy will be passed as an argument
 ```